Marco van Ginkel: Return to Vitesse

+Boavista

+On 12 February 2025, Van Ginkel was one of 9 players Boavista signed on free transfers, a day after FIFA lifted a transfer ban that had prevented the club from making signings in each of the past five transfer windows.
+He signed a deal that would run until the end of the season.
+On 14 February 2025, he made his debut for Boavista, coming on as a substitute in a 1–0 loss against Estrela Amadora.

 International career

 Van Ginkel made his senior debut with the Netherlands national team against Germany on 14 November 2012, coming on as a late substitute in their 0–0 friendly at the Amsterdam Arena.
 In May 2013, Van Ginkel was included in the Netherlands squad for the UEFA U21 Championship in Israel.
-After being absent from the senior team for four years, Van Ginkel was recalled to the squad for a friendly against England on 29 March 2016, a 2–1 Dutch victory.
+After being absent from the senior team for four years, Van Ginkel was recalled to the squad for a friendly against England on 29 March 2016, where he came on as a substitute as the Netherlands would go on to win 2–1 at Wembley Stadium.

 Style of play

 Van Ginkel primarily plays as a central midfielder but has been lauded for his ability to play in a multitude of positions including defensive midfield and across the attacking midfield.
 From his early playing days at Vitesse, he has primarily played in an attacking role, though he has matured in his ability to play in a deeper defensive role.
 Van Ginkel is recognized as a solid, well-rounded player who has all the tools of a future superstar.
 On the pitch he is widely known for his maturity on the ball, impressive ball control and an extensive range of passing.
 He is comfortable with both feet, makes intelligent runs into the box and has an exceptional long-range shot.

-Former Chelsea manager José Mourinho spoke of the youngster, likening him to England greats Frank Lampard and Steven Gerrard.
-He has described Van Ginkel as an engine with immense physical power.
-As with several others, Mourinho was quick to point out his overall game: "He covers a fantastic area of the field defensively and after that he has this instinct where he wants to go into finishing areas, he wants to score goals.
-He’s very good in the air."